address: 140 Broadway

 New York, NY 10005

-Christopher J. Keller focuses on complex securities litigation cases.
-His clients are institutional investors, including some of the world's largest public and private pension funds with tens of billions of dollars under management.
+Christopher J. Keller is Chairman of Labaton Sucharow LLP and head of the Firm’s Executive Committee.
+He is based in the Firm’s New York office.
+Chris focuses on complex securities litigation cases and works with institutional investor clients, including some of the world's largest public and private pension funds with tens of billions of dollars under management.

-Described by The Legal 500 as a "sharp and tenacious advocate" who "has his pulse on the trends," Chris has been instrumental in the Firm's appointments as lead counsel in some of the largest securities matters arising out of the financial crisis, such as actions against Countrywide ($624 million settlement), Bear Stearns ($275 million settlement with Bear Stearns Companies, plus a $19.9 million settlement with Deloitte & Touche LLP, Bear Stearns' outside auditor), and Goldman Sachs.
+Described by The Legal 500 as a “sharp and tenacious advocate” who “has his pulse on the trends,” Chris has been instrumental in the Firm’s appointments as lead counsel in some of the largest securities matters arising out of the financial crisis, such as actions against Countrywide ($624 million settlement), Bear Stearns ($275 million settlement with Bear Stearns Companies and $19.9 million settlement with Deloitte & Touche LLP, Bear Stearns’ outside auditor), and Goldman Sachs.

-Chris has also been integral in the prosecution of traditional fraud cases such as In re Schering-Plough Corporation / ENHANCE Securities Litigation; In re Massey Energy Co.
-Securities Litigation, where the Firm obtained a $265 million all-cash settlement with Alpha Natural Resources, Massey's parent company; as well as In re Satyam Computer Services, Ltd. Securities Litigation, where the Firm obtained a settlement of more than $150 million.
+Chris has been integral in the prosecution of traditional fraud cases such as In re Schering-Plough Corporation/ENHANCE Securities Litigation; In re Massey Energy Co.
+Securities Litigation, where the Firm obtained a $265 million all-cash settlement with Alpha Natural Resources, Massey’s parent company; as well as In re Satyam Computer Services, Ltd. Securities Litigation, where the Firm obtained a settlement of more than $150 million.
 Chris was also a principal litigator on the trial team of In re Real Estate Associates Limited Partnership Litigation.
-The six-week jury trial resulted in a $184 million plaintiffs' verdict, one of the largest jury verdicts since the passage of the Private Securities Litigation Reform Act.
+The six-week jury trial resulted in a $185 million plaintiffs’ verdict, one of the largest jury verdicts since the passage of the Private Securities Litigation Reform Act.

-He is a member of several professional groups, including the New York State Bar Association and the New York County Lawyers' Association.
-In 2017, he was elected to the New York City Bar Fund Board of Directors.
-The City Bar Fund is the nonprofit 501(c)(3) arm of the New York City Bar Association aimed at engaging and supporting the legal profession in advancing social justice.
+Chris is a member of several professional groups, including the New York State Bar Association and the New York County Lawyers’ Association.
+He is a prior member of the Board of Directors of the City Bar Fund, the nonprofit 501(c)(3) arm of the New York City Bar Association aimed at engaging and supporting the legal profession in advancing social justice.

 1998, New York